ffoodd/a11y.css/README.md

 When the `:not()` selector cannot be precise enough, you may add a second selector to extend the `%a11y-reset` placeholder, which tries to cancel the test in your second case.
 However a few styles from the original page will still be overrided.

+#### Extend a selector to target self-closing tags and replaced elements

+Generic selector like `[class]` may targetself-closing tags and replaced elements (see "Edge cases and known issues" section).
+Some selectors are now extended with `@void-tags` mixin, that improve selector to target those weird tags, and repeat the associated message (adding `$self-closing: true`).

 ### Quarantine

 When a selector is not cross-browser, you may send it to quarantine as it won't invalidate other selectors.